FlorianBr/Linuxkrams/README.md

 Scripts for Munin.
 Probably deprecated, I havent used munin in a while

+# RRD

+Scripts for RRD-Tool.
+To generate databases and dump RRS-Data into a influxdb

 # Squid

 Scripts for Squid proxy to filter spam and update filter lists.
 Probably deprecated, I replaced squid with PiHole